 The 2023 Bronco Raptor is a blue vehicle also available in code orange, a distinctive color for the F-150 Raptor.
 If you get your Raptor in blue, you get code orange accents in the interior (on the grab handle, the steering wheel, gear selector stitching, the seats, etc.).

 The seats are more heavily bolstered than the seats in the standard Bronco.
-They are designed to keep you in place when driving high speed or doing some desert cornering.
+They are designed to keep you in place when driving at high speed or doing some desert cornering.
 They are made with a suede leather material with orange stitching and accents.

 The leather is an attractive addition and optional; the standard option on the Bronco Raptor is vinyl seats.
 The base seats are easier to hose out if you plan to go on many off-roading adventures and get your car dirty all the time.